 Teen dating violence is an epidemic, and a silent one at that: though one in three American teens will experience dating abuse, nearly two-thirds will never report it.
 And, until recently, few organizations targeted young people who were experiencing abuse in their first relationships.
 Break the Cycle opened its doors with the goal of preventing violence among youth ages 12 to 24 – and empowering teens to diagnose, escape, and prevent unhealthy relationships.
-It provides free legal services (including attorneys who specialize in youth domestic abuse), trains local professionals to support young victims, advocates for a safety net of comprehensive laws, and just launched a Respect WORKS campaign, which teaches teens to look out for warning signs of abuse and take a stand to protect their friends.
-Break the Cycle has helped 20,000 young people diagnose and escape abusive relationships – and achieve safety and justice.
-As one young woman explained it: “Leaving him was not enough.
+Staff attorneys provide free legal services to youth who experience dating violence; they also train local professionals – police officers, nurses, university officials – to support and protect young survivors.
+Meanwhile, an innovative online and school-based curriculum (in partnership with the National Domestic Violence Hotline) helps young people strengthen their prevention skills and educate their communities.
+Break the Cycle has helped 36,000 youth diagnose and escape abusive relationships – and achieve safety and justice.
+As one young woman explained: “Leaving him was not enough.
 I needed Break the Cycle’s help to truly be safe.”
 Let's be sure that others have help too.

 Where They Operate: DC-Citywide; DC-Ward 1; DC-Ward 2; DC-Ward 3; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8; MD-Montgomery County; MD-Prince George's County; VA-Arlington County; VA-Fairfax County; VA-City of Alexandria; VA-City of Fairfax

 Age Groups Served: Youth; Adolescence; Teenagers; Young Adult; Adult; Grades 6-12; Grade 9-12

 Population(s) Served: Men/Boys; Women/Girls; Students; Gays/Lesbians; Low- to Moderate-Income